Deceased organ donation: determination of death

 Revision of the guidelines

-After the Swiss citizens approved the extended presumed consent proposal («erweiterte Widerspruchslösung»), the new legislation is expected to come into force in 2026.
-By this date, the SAMS guidelines «Determination of death with regard to organ transplantation and preparations for organ removal» are also to be revised.
+After the Swiss citizens approved the extended presumed consent proposal («erweiterte Widerspruchslösung»), the new legislation is expected to come into force in early 2027.
+By this date, the SAMS guidelines «Determination of death with regard to organ transplantation and preparations for organ removal» will also be revised.
 For this purpose, the Central Ethics Committee (CEC) of the SAMS has appointed a subcommittee with a broad interprofessional and interdisciplinary composition.
-On the one hand, this subcommittee will work out the necessary changes with regard to the changeover to presumed consent.
-On the other hand, it will examine whether further adjustments are needed based on practical experience with the previous guidelines, new medical developments, and/or ethical considerations.
+On the one hand, this subcommittee identified the necessary changes with regard to the changeover to presumed consent.
+On the other hand, it examined which further adjustments to the guidelines should be made in light of practical experience, new medical developments, and in-depth ethical considerations.

 Members of the subcommittee